Continuity of Functional Transducers: A Profinite Study of Rational Functions: Continuity: The profinite approach

 We build upon the work of Pin and Silva~\cite{pin-silva05} and develop tools specialized to rational functions.
 In Section~\ref{sec:preslem}, we present a lemma asserting the equivalence between $\cV$_continuity and the ``preservation'' of the defining equations for $\cV$.
 In the sections thereafter, we specialize this approach to rational functions.
 As noted in~\cite{pin-silva05}, it often occurs that results about rational functions can be readily applied to the larger class of Reg_continuous functions; here, this is in particular the case for the Preservation Lemma of Section~\ref{sec:preslem}.

-Our main appeal to a classical notion of continuity is given by the: \begin{thm}[{\cite[Theorem 4.1]{pin-silva11}}] Let $f\colon A^* \to B^*$.
-It holds that $f$ is $\cV$_continuous iff $f$ is uniformly continuous for the distance $d_\cV$. \end{thm}
+The connection to the classical notion of continuity is given by the next Theorem. \begin{thmC}[{\cite[Theorem 4.1]{pin-silva11}}] Let $f\colon A^* \to B^*$.
+It holds that $f$ is $\cV$_continuous iff $f$ is uniformly continuous for the distance $d_\cV$. \end{thmC}

-Consequently, if $f$ is Reg_continuous then it has a unique extension to the free profinite monoids, written $\ext{f}\colon \pro{A^*} \to \pro{B^*}$.
+Consequently, if $f$ is Reg_continuous then it has a unique continuous extension to the free profinite monoid with domain \(\clos{f^{-1}(B^*)}\), written $\ext{f}\colon \pro{A^*} \to \pro{B^*}$.
 The salient property of this mapping is that it is continuous in the \emph{topological sense} (see, e.g.,~\cite{pin}).
 For our specific needs, we simply mention that it implies that for any regular language $L$, we have that $\ext{f}^{-1}(\clos{L})$ is closed (that is, it is the closure of some set).